ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 executed by the BIOS.

-* PCR\[4] is intended to represent the software that manages the transition between the platform’s Pre-Operating System Start and the state of a system with the Operating System present.
+* PCR\[4] is intended to represent the software that manages the transition between the platform’s Pre-Operating System start and the state of a system with the Operating System present.
 This PCR, along with PCR\[5], identifies the initial operating system loader (e.g., GRUB for Linux).

-* PCR\[8] is used by the OS loader to record measurements of the various components of the operating system.
+* PCR\[8] is used by the OS loader (e.g. GRUB) to record measurements of the various components of the operating system.

 Although the TCG PC Client document specifies the use of the first eight PCRs very carefully to ensure interoperability among multiple